XCandlemassX/Pulsar/README.md

 ## 🚀 Getting Started

 1. Download the latest release or clone the repo.
 2. Build the solution or run the provided server binary as instructed.
 3. Use the client-builder to configure target settings for authorized deployments.

+👉 For a complete step-by-step walkthrough, see the [Pulsar Setup Guide](https://github.com/XCandlemassX/Pulsar-setup-guide).

 > **Important:** Only use Pulsar where you have explicit permission.
 This software is intended for legitimate administrative and research tasks.